-- 1 Historical details as listed above. - 2 Reports of consultations and diagnostic testing, including: neurology consultations, neuroimaging studies (MRI reports and images), laboratory testing, and EEG reports.
+- 1. Historical details as listed above. - Reports of consultations and diagnostic testing, including: neurology consultations, neuroimaging studies (MRI reports and images), laboratory testing, and EEG reports.
 Recent brain MRI and EEG studies are needed in cases of remote seizures.
-If images are sent to ACS on CD, please ensure that the images can be viewed on a standard AF desktop system without needing administrative privileges. - 3 Current physical, mental status and neurologic examination findings. - 4 Neuropsychological testing if performed.
-Contact ACS Neuropsychology for questions or further guidance on need for testing and on which tests to administer. - 5 RILO/MEB results, if obtained. - 6 If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.
+For image submission process, see page 2. - 3.
+Current physical, mental status and neurologic examination findings. - 4.
+Neuropsychological testing if performed.
+Contact ACS Neuropsychology for questions or further guidance on need for testing and on which tests to administer. - 5.
+RILO/MEB results, if obtained. - 6.
+If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.

-- 1 Interval history and level of symptom resolution. - 2 Copies of any applicable interim specialty reports, labs, imaging reports and images.
-If images are sent to ACS on CD, please ensure that the images can be viewed on a standard AF desktop system without needing administrative privileges. - 3 Current physical, mental status and neurologic examination findings. - 4 If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.
+- 1. Interval history and level of symptom resolution. - 2.
+Copies of any applicable interim specialty reports, labs, imaging reports and images. - 3.
+Current physical, mental status and neurologic examination findings. - 4.
+If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.